tomjoht/tomjoht.github.io/_posts/2016/2016-01-04-content-marketing-to-the-rescue-for-thought-leadership.md

 Reading *Content Inc* has made me realize a few things.
 First, pretty much everything I've been doing on this blog might be considered a form of content marketing (though I lack the business part).

-Granted, there are a few places that I have clearly failed.
+Granted, there are a few areas where I have clearly failed.
 For example, by now I should have 10 times as many subscribers and be independently wealthy from converting my subscribers into a source of repeatable revenue somehow.
 That didn't quite happen.
 But so much of what I do online fits into what content marketers do that I'm 100% confident that I would be a pretty good content marketer.

-Which is why I'm a little befuddled about the technical writer role I play at work.
+Which is why I'm a little perplexed about the technical writer role I play at work.
 As a technical writer, almost every company I've worked for has had clear separations between tech docs and marketing.
 The one marketing overview document I helped work on earlier this year at my present company was challenging &mdash; I had to put everything into third person tense, keep things high level and general, and write it for sales people as background literature instead of to an actual customer.
 (This content wasn't content marketing &mdash; it was a product marketing overview.)

 As I tried to single source content from the documentation into this marketing product overview, I eventually decided that the two outputs were different enough to be un-single-sourceable.